G8TIC/Sha-Hmac/README.md

-# Sha-Hmac :: Modern implementations of SHA256/512 and HMAC-SHA256/512
+# Sha-Hmac :: Modern SHA256/512 and HMAC-SHA256/512

-I have been using SHA256 and SHA512 in communications protocols on embedded systems in C since they have existed but always with overly complex reference code, code borrowed from crypto libraries, or versions found on the internet with questional parentage such as those where ownership is claimed by Apple or Google.
+## Background

-I decided that for embedded systems I needed my own implementation which was:
+I have been using SHA256 and SHA512 in embedded systems they have existed but always with overly complex reference code, code borrowed from crypto libraries, or versions found on the internet with questional parentage such as those where ownership is claimed by Apple or Google.

-* modern and clean code
+## Goals and objectives

-* written in procedural C compatible with C11
+I decided that for embedded systems I needed my own implementation which:

-* designed for standalone use
+* uses modern and clean, procedural C11 code
-* portable across a wide range of systems
+* is designed for standalone use
-* compiler agnostic
+* is portable across a wide range of systems
-* simple API calling conventions
+* is compiler agnostic
-* easy to read, understand and maintain
+* has simple API calling conventions
-* provided with unit tests against NIST test vectors
+* is easy to read, understand and maintain
-* written by me
+* includes unit tests against NIST test vectors
-* provided with a permissive license (in this case MIT)
+* uses a permissive license (in this case MIT)

-## Modern and clean
+### Modern and clean C11

-Modern and clean code to the C11 standard.
+Written to be modern and clean code using prodecural C to the C11 standard.

-## Standalone operation
+### Standalone operation

 Code is complete, in place, and makes no use of libraries or other source.

-## Portable
+### Portable

-As the code is written in plain prodedural C (C11) it should compile and work on a wide range of systems.
+As the code is written in plain prodedural C it should compile and work on a wide range of systems.
 To date its been used on 64-bit AMD (x86) and 64-bit ARM.

-## Compiler agnostic
+### Compiler agnostic

 While the code was developed using GCC it uses only standard C11 subset so should work on any C11 compliant compiler.

-## Simple APIs
+### Simple APIs

 While you can delve in to the innards and do things in parts, in most cases you just want the single shot function, for example: